Faculty:Faculty of Science and Engineering

 Visit Sarah's Academia profile

-Sarah's past work has explored how sustainable practices evolve across the life-course; community-based action on energy vulnerability; the role of experiential know-how in energy-related practices; how ‘non-energy’ policies steer energy demand; and how energy is governed in public sector institutions.
-Having also worked in the NGO sector advocating for just and sustainable energy policies, Sarah takes a cross-sectoral, impact-driven approach to research on social and environmental challenges.
+Sarah's past work has explored narratives of how sustainable practices evolve across the life-course; the role of sensory experience in energy-related practices; how ‘non-energy’ policies steer energy demand; and how sustainability is governed in public sector institutions.
+Having also worked in the NGO sector, Sarah takes a cross-sectoral, impact-driven approach to research on social and environmental challenges.

 Sarah is happy to hear from potential PhD researchers in the social sciences whose theoretical and methodological interests align with those above.
 Particular topics of focus include: